NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Minimum R-19 in walls, R-30 in ceilings.

-Impact on Cooling Efficiency: Proper insulation and vapor barriers reduce the workload on your wine cellar cooling systems, resulting in stable conditions, lower energy use, and longer equipment lifespan.
+Proper insulation and vapor barriers reduce the workload on your wine cellar cooling systems, resulting in stable conditions, lower energy use, and longer equipment lifespan.
+For expert advice on insulation, see our wine cellar insulation guide.

 • Use moisture-resistant “green board” drywall to resist mold and humidity.